Updated as at 31st January 2023

 - the Goods or any of them are at risk.

 - “Goods” means any and all steel products and other goods from time to time that have been or are to be supplied by the Company to the Buyer.

 - “GST” means goods and services tax in terms of the Goods and Services Tax Act 1985 of New Zealand or the A New Tax System (Goods and Services Tax) Act 1999 of Australia (as applicable).

 - “NZ PPSA” means the Personal Property Securities Act 1999 of New Zealand.

-- “Price” means, in relation to any Goods, the price of those Goods as agreed between the Company and the Buyer, and specified in the Contract.
+- “Price” means, in relation to any Goods or Sold Goods, the price of those Goods or Sold Goods as specified in the Contract and invoiced by the Company to the Buyer.

 - “Sales Agreement” means the agreement entitled “Sales Agreement” between the Buyer and the Company describing the Goods and setting out terms specific to the supply and delivery of the Goods by the Company to the Buyer.